sariga197/Terraform-Classic-Modules/README.md

 This is a test file to verify git pull.
 This will be updated by sariga later.

-Updated by sariga for push
+Updated by sariga for push.
+Reupdated.